mxclarke/repo-red/Campus/README.md

 supply those fields (e.g. as hidden inputs).
 - Consider how to integrate client-side with server-side validation seamlessly.
 - Add student enrolment date.
 - Get Selenium tests working again, i.e. issues with latest Firefox requiring Selenium update caused dependency incompatibilities.
-For Chrome and IE, it seems that you need to download drivers and set these up in the tests.
 For FIrefox, the quick fix is that you change Selenium's Maven scope to the default.
 However, this is hardly ideal and I would like to fix it properly.
+- ~~Demonstrate setting up Selenium tests with more than one driver, e.g. Chrome.~~
 - Get Thymeleaf to strip comments from HTML and CSS.
 Minification and concatenation of Javascript files and stylesheets, or at least include documentation here as to how it's done.
 - Complete documentation.
 - Sticky "save" button on longer forms, or else divide editing forms into smaller steps.